MendelBak/Bystander/Readme.md

 - Save emergency contacts and call/email/text if emergency is underway.
 (How to know this user has emergency?)
 - Display address of emergency (reverse geocoding based on lat/long.
 Use Google's Geocoding API )
 - Users within a 20 meter radius have push notification / popup on their (even locked) phone screens, requester scans the code for the victim which alerts his emergency contacts and display allergies and other important information (medical preferences, medical contacts, relevant health issues).
+- Create audio/text/video communications channel for all relevant parties (all responding Heroes) to an event, so they can coordinate.
+PushToTalk walkie/talkie feature?
 - Auto-engage audio and video recordings from requesters phone, for use by police (potential legal/privacy issues).
 - Responders need to upload certifications and be verified by admins.
 - Three tiers of rescuers?
 Basic (Non-licensed citizens who have basic First Aid skills).
 Level 2 Rescuer (EMT, nurses) and Advanced Rescuer (Doctors, Paramedics). - Show level of rescuer responding so that Advanced rescuer will join if only Basic Rescuer were answering.